TarikGul/math-vis/README.md

 ## Mandelbulb

 Warning!
-Takes a lot of processing power.
+Takes a lot of processing power!

 ### Insights